laur89/docker-borg-mysql-backup/README.md

     MYSQL_FAIL_FATAL        whether unsuccessful db dump should abort backup, defaults to 'true';
+    MYSQL_EXTRA_OPTS        the extra options to pass to 'mysqldump' command; optional

+    POSTGRES_HOST           the host/ip of your postgresql database POSTGRES_PORT           the port number of your postgresql database POSTGRES_USER           the username of your postgresql database POSTGRES_PASS           the password of your postgresql database POSTGRES_FAIL_FATAL     whether unsuccessful db dump should abort backup, defaults to 'true';
-    MYSQL_EXTRA_OPTS        the extra options to pass to 'mysqldump' command; optional mysql env variables are only required if you intend to back up databases
+    POSTGRES_EXTRA_OPTS     the extra options to pass to 'pg_dump' command; optional mysql & postgres env variables are only required if you intend to back up databases

     HOST_ID                 host identifier to include in the borg archive name